SSWConsulting/SSW.Rules.Content/rules/avoid-repetition/rule.md

 ::: good
 Good example – Using the DRY principle
 :::

-By avoiding repeated emojis within each category, the list remains clear and concise, which can improve communication and understanding.
-Thus making it easy to scan the list and understand the benefits and drawbacks of a particular situation.

-**Tip:** When creating a list that includes emojis, avoid repeating the same emoji more than 3 times within the list.
-This helps to keep the list concise, readable, and consistent while still allowing for some repetition for emphasis or clarity.

 Following the DRY principle by avoiding excessive repetition of words/emojis helps to create content that are visually interesting and easy to read, while also promoting efficient and maintainable content creation.